Caboolture: Transport

 Caboolture is a regional transport hub.
 With its connections across the Great Dividing Range via the D'Aguilar Highway, easy highway access to Brisbane and the Sunshine Coast via the Bruce Highway, and the Caboolture–Bribie Island Road to Bribie Island.

 Caboolture railway station is the terminus for QR Citytrain's Caboolture railway line, as well as being a major stop on the North Coast railway line.
 Citytrain operates regular services to Brisbane, in addition to interurban services to Nambour and Gympie.
-The area is serviced by two bus companies, Caboolture Bus Lines and the larger Kangaroo Bus Lines.

-All bus services in Caboolture travel ether via or to/from the Caboolture Bus Station located at the Caboolture railway station.

 The 651 local loop bus service provides transport throughout the northern portion of the suburb connecting it to other bus and train services at Caboolture railway station, bus services at Morayfield Bus Station and train services at Morayfield railway station.
 The 655 service runs a loop in the eastern portion of the suburb proving a bus connection to Caboolture Hospital.
 Bus routes 653 and 654 provides a connection to Caboolture South and Bellmere with a connection to train services at Morayfield railway station and bus services at Morayfield Bus Station.
 Bus route 657 travels to the northern portion of the suburb providing connections to Caboolture railway station.
 Route 652 provides a bus connection to Beachmere.
 Buses 640 and 643 travel from Bribie Island.
 Route 640 connects Ningi, Bellara and Woorim and 643 connects Godwin Beach, Sandstone Point and Bellara.
 The 660 bus also travels to Caboolture Bus Station providing connections to Redcliffe, Morayfield, Burpengary and Deception Bay.
 Bus 9999 is a service that operates from Donnybrook and Toorbul on Thursday morning and afternoon that provides connection to Caboolture and Morayfield Bus Station.
 Kangaroo Bus Lines operates a rail bus on weekdays between Caboolture and Nambour as route 649 to relieve congestion on the North Coast railway line north of Beerburrum.
 There is also a bus service from Kilcoy through the QConnect network under route number 895.
 It services Woodford, D'Agulair, Wamuran and terminates at the Morayfield Bus Station.

-Caboolture also contains its own airfield, which primarily services general and recreational aviation.
-Visiting aircraft are able to operate into the Caboolture airstrip, which is under the operational control of the Caboolture Aero Club Inc. Additionally the airport is home to a number of aviation enterprises and attractions – amongst them, the Caboolture Warplane Museum (with operational P-51 Mustang, CAC Wirraway and CAC Winjeel aircraft), skydiving club, and the Beaufort Restoration group (a group of volunteers restoring an Australian-built DAP Beaufort Mark VII Bomber).